Nurturing Resilience and Connection Through the Power of Art

 What We Do

-We mobilize art instructors and volunteers to deliver best-practice visual art programs to under-resourced communities across Central Virginia.
-We partner with other community organizations and institutions to maximize and sustain impact for the populations we reach.
+We deliver best-practice visual art programs to under-resourced communities across Central Virginia.
+Through a robust partnership model, we collaborate with community organizations and institutions to best reach populations that are marginalized or under-resourced.

 See Us In Action